alexanderboswell/safeRide/README.md

 | Animations enabled | Animations disabled |
 | ------------------ | ------------------- |
 |<img width="250" alt="Shows an icon for a bicycle bell with text 'Bicycle Bell'.
 Half circles can be seen on either side of the icon indicating a signal strength." src="https://user-images.githubusercontent.com/21343215/224426049-c4a36864-346e-4ba3-b62f-02126cd87e77.png"> | <img width="250" alt="Shows an icon for a bicycle bell with text saying 'Heard sound: Bicycle Bell'." src="https://user-images.githubusercontent.com/21343215/224426064-ca4cec84-419e-4b11-bf4d-f3fdd48a9027.png"> |

-## Future work ##
-Many of the sound classifiers used in the app are models provided by Apple.
-The classifiers are for general use and not trained on data that accurately reflects the environments encountered while cycling.
-To address this, custom models should be created for all sounds provided in the app.

-An issue quickly arises when a cyclist uses this app and their own bicycle bell is detected.
-Adding the capability of on device machine learning so that the user can ensure their own bike bell is not recognized would reduce frustration of false positives in sound recognition.

-An Apple Watch provides information from an app through [complications](https://developer.apple.com/design/human-interface-guidelines/components/system-experiences/complications).
-Having the information from this app be surfaced in other ways would allow a user to view it alongside other apps they might be using at the same time.

-A general refactor of code also should occur.
-Many of software best practices are not implemented in the minimal viable product.

 ## Licenses ##